gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    : One or more DTLS records.
 In cases more than one DTLS record is included all DTLS records except the last MUST include a length field.
-Note that this matches what is specified in DTLS 1.3 {{RFC9147}} and DTLS 1.2 will always include the length field in each record.
+Note that this matches what is specified in DTLS 1.3 {{RFC9147}} will always include the length field in each record.

-# Crypto Chunk Integration
+# DTLS Chunk Integration

-There are a set of requirements stated in {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} that need to be addressed in this specification, this section deals with those requirements and how they are met in the current specification.
+The {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} is an high-level description of the DTLS in SCTP architecture, this section deals with detail related to the DTLS 1.3 integration with SCTP.

 ## State Machine

-The CRYPTO Chunk allows the protection engine to have inband or out-of-band key establishment.
-DTLS in SCTP uses inband key establishment, thus the DTLS handshake establishes shared keys with the remote peer.
+DTLS in SCTP uses inband key
+establishment, thus the DTLS handshake establishes shared keys with the remote peer.
 As soon as the SCTP State Machine enters PROTECTION PENDING state, DTLS is responsible for progressing to the PROTECTED